-We are a commercial farm, growing 300 acres of combinable crops.
+We are a commercial farm, growing over 300 acres of combinable crops.

 We grow wheat, barley and oats, which are used to make our chicken feed.